Abigail/Abigail.github.io/Src/Trapped/treacherous_fox.md

 ### Spiral

+#### Square

-The %%PIECE%% visits all the squares on the Spiral, using a pretty unique pattern.
+The %%PIECE%% visits all the squares on the board, using a pretty unique pattern.

+#### Diamond

+The %%PIECE%% visits all the squares on the board, using a pretty unique pattern -- a different pattern than is used on the Square Spiral.

 ### Wedge

 #### Folded

 On the Folded Wedge, the %%PIECE%% escapes to the upper right, by visiting the three right most squares of each row.
+A six step loop brings to piece two square forward and to the right, for an escape velocity of \(\frac{\sqrt{2}}{3}\).

 #### Flat

-On the Flat Wedge, teh %%PIECE%% escapes by visiting the right most square on each row.
+On the Flat Wedge, the %%PIECE%% escapes by visiting the right most square on each row, for an escape velocity of \(\sqrt{2}\).